kianrahimi3/Medical_Test_App/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a test app created to learn Flutter.
+The app will take in patient information and create a profile for them.
+The idea is to make an app that holds a patient's medical information.

 A few resources to get you started if this is your first Flutter project: